borisdj/CsCodeGenerator/README.md

 ## How to use it
 Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs
-There are 2 option to configure it, one is using Fluent methods (A) and other with pure classes and properties (B).
+There are 2 option to configure it:
+-one is using Fluent methods (A)
+-and other with pure classes and properties (B).

 Class we want to generate:
 ````csharp